UNLV Policies for all Students

 Inside the Student Resource Guide, you'll find information and resources that cover every aspect of college life.
 From resources that support your academic success and career readiness to resources to maintain your mental health and learn about ways to access a variety of campus emergency support services.
 Our aim is to empower you and to provide you with the tools that you need to succeed and thrive both academically and personally during your college experience.

 There are a number of mental health resources and counseling services offered by the community and UNLV.
 Students facing severe hardship or in need of special assistance are encouraged to fill out the Student Support Form to get connected to UNLV’s many student support resources.
 Student Counseling & Psychological Services (CAPS) also offers a wide range of services to the campus community.
 You can reach them at 702-895-3627 to schedule an appointment.
+Students have 24/7 access to Togetherall, a free and anonymous online mental health support community where students can give and receive support and access other mental health assessments and content.
+Students can also visit the YOU@UNLV website to complete a self-assessment and get personalized wellness information in addition to learning about on-campus resources.
 The RebelSAFE app and alert messages provide emergency information and instructions to protect yourself during an emergency.
 To ensure you receive immediate alerts about campus emergencies, update your contact information to receive notifications via text and voicemail on your cell phone.
 Please continue to check in at UNLV Strong for regular updates to campus operations, campus resources, and other information.